Geektrovert/sinext/README.md

 # sinext

-Sign language to text with OpenCV and MNIST sign-language dataset
+Sign language to text with OpenCV using MNIST sign-language dataset

 To run, clone the repository locally and run the following commands: